-In 2016, the Committee devised a three-year executive compensation program that frontloaded a portion of 2017 and 2018 equity compensation into 2016 compensation to motivate the acceleration of our turnaround efforts following the 2014 disruption of our business in Mainland China.
-The frontloaded 2016 awards are not intended to be viewed through the lens of a single year but, rather, in the context of a three-year program.
+2018 was the final year of a three-year executive compensation program that the Committee devised in 2016.
+This program frontloaded a portion of 2017 and 2018 equity compensation into 2016 compensation to motivate the acceleration of our turnaround efforts following the 2014 disruption of our business in Mainland China.
 A summary of our 2016-2018 compensation program as it was originally designed is as follows: